INFORMS Information Systems Society Social Justice Best Paper Award – 2023

 While there is no guarantee that a deserving paper will meet the stated objectives of the award each year, should a winner emerge, the award will be given out at the ISS award event during the annual INFORMS conference.

 The award will carry a cash reward of $2,000 that is sponsored by the Senior Scholars Fund for DEI.

-It is a condition of the award that the ISS Bapna-Ghose Social Justice Best Paper Award winner be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.
+It is a condition of the award that the ISS Social Justice Best Paper Award winner be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.

 About the Informs Information Systems Society (ISS)

 The Information Systems Society (ISS) supports the intellectual interests of information systems scholars who are members of INFORMS.
 It provides support for academic forums such as the annual Conference on Information Systems and Technology (CIST), the spring Theory in Economics of IS (TEIS) workshop, the summer Statistical Challenges in E-Commerce Research (SCECR) conference, and the annual IT Teaching workshop.
 The society also provides support for editorial activities and publication of Information Systems Research.
-In addition, the society sponsors or supports several awards each year including the ISS Distinguished Fellow Award, the ISS Sandy Slaughter Early Career Award, the ISS Nunamaker-Chen Dissertation Award, the ISS Gordon B. Davis Young Scholar Award, the Haim Mendelson Teaching Innovation Award, the ISS Practical Impacts Award, and ISS Best Paper in Management Science Award.
-In addition to these awards, ISS is sponsoring two new awards this year, namely the ISS Bapna-Ghose Social Justice Best Paper Award, and the ISS President's Service Award, to recognize the deserving efforts of our community.
+In addition, the society sponsors or supports several awards each year including the ISS Distinguished Fellow Award, the Sandy Slaughter Early Career Award, the Gordon Davis Young Scholar Award, the ISS Nunamaker-Chen Dissertation Award, the ISS Practical Impacts Award, the ISS Haim Mendelson Teaching Innovation Award, the ISS Social Justice Best Paper Award, the ISS President's Service Award, the ISS Best Paper in Management Science Award, the ISS Cluster Best Paper Award, and the ISS Cluster Best Session Chair Award to recognize the deserving efforts of our community.